 - 1. Lift the handset, and then press 4.
-ENTER EXTENSION NUMBER appears. - Dial the extension or hunt group number where the call is ringing or holding.
+ENTER EXTENSION NUMBER appears. - 2.
+Dial the extension or hunt group number or press a PKM button where the call is ringing or holding.
 The call is transferred to the telephone you are using and you are connected to the caller.
-See "Hunt Groups" on page 61 for more information about using hunt groups.